 How to Make the Best Mashed Potatoes for Dinner – The Art of Fluffy Mashed Potatoes!

 A big bowl of mashed potatoes is comfort food extraordinaire and something that brings us great foodie pleasure!
 Who can pass up that bowl of creamy buttery spuds with its smooth deliciousness?
 Learn how to make perfect mashed potatoes in just a few easy steps.
 Whether you prefer gravy or butter on your potatoes, these potatoes make a great foundation for just about any topping or addition.

 The best bowl of mashed potatoes of course starts with the best potatoes!
 Choose a nice starchy potato like a russet potato.
 The best potato for making creamy and fluffy mashed potatoes is the Russet potato (also known as Idaho potato).
 Russet potatoes have a high starch content and low moisture content, which makes them ideal for mashing.
-Yukon Gold potatoes also have a bit of a natural buttery flavor and make the perfect choice for mashed potatoes but a little less starch than the russet.
+Yukon Gold potatoes also have a bit of a natural buttery flavor and make a great choice for mashed potatoes but a little less starch than the russet.

-Two quick tips – Make sure your cooked potatoes are as dry as possible before mashing and never over-whip your potatoes.
+Two quick mashed potato tips – Make sure your cooked potatoes are as dry as possible before mashing and never over-whip your potatoes.
 Leave the cooked potatoes sit in the pan after draining on the burner that has been turned off but is still warm.
 This well evaporate any excess water from the potatoes.

-Pick the Perfect Potato for the Best Mashed Potatoes
+What is the Best Potato for Best Mashed Potatoes

 Russet potatoes are perfect for mashed potatoes because they are a low moisture potato with a high starch content and will cook up nice and fluffy.